 If the patient is diagnosed early on, and treatment is prompt and proper, gingivitis can be successfully reversed.

 Treatment involves care by a dental professional, and follow-up procedures carried out by the patient at home.

 Gingivitis care with a dental professional:

-- The dental professional explains to the patient the importance of oral hygiene, and how to effectively brush his/her teeth, as well as flossing
+The dental professional explains to the patient the importance of oral hygiene, and how to effectively brush their teeth and floss.

-- Floss your teeth at least once a day
+- Floss teeth at least once a day.

-- Regularly rinse your mouth with an antiseptic mouthwash.
-Ask your dentist to recommend one.
+- Regularly rinse mouth with an antiseptic mouthwash.
+Ask a dentist to recommend one.

 In the vast majority of cases, if gingivitis is treated and the patient follows the dental health professional's instructions, there are no complications.
 However, if the condition is left untreated, gum disease can spread and affect tissue, teeth, and bones, leading to periodontitis.

 - Infection in the jaw bone or gingiva.